sourabhsoni38/Credit_Score_Machine_Learning/README.md

 Identify and create relevant features that contribute to the accurate classification of credit scores.

 ### Model Selection:
-Evaluate various ML algorithms to determine the most suitable model for credit score classification, considering factors like accuracy, interpretability, and scalability.
+Evaluate __Random Forest Classification__ ML algorithms to determine the most suitable model for credit score classification, considering factors like accuracy.

 ### Model Training:
 Train the selected ML model on historical credit data, using appropriate techniques such as cross-validation to optimize its performance.